Scott Alexander (baseball): Personal life

 Alexander has Type 1 diabetes, a condition that was diagnosed during the 2016 season.
 He has three brothers, all of whom played baseball.
 His older brother, Stu was drafted by the Florida Marlins in the 29th round of the 2003 Major League Baseball draft and played in their minor league system until 2009.
-His younger brother, Jason, currently pitches for the Milwaukee Brewers.
+His younger brother, Jason, currently pitches for the Houston Astros.